Ajivali

-Ajivali is a village and gram panchayat in India, situated in Mawal taluka of Pune district in the state of Maharashtra.
+Ajivali is a village and gram panchayat in India, situated in Panvel taluka of Raigad district in the state of Maharashtra.
 It encompasses an area of 469 ha.

 Administration

 The village is administrated by a sarpanch, an elected representative who leads a gram panchayat.
 At the time of the 2011 Census of India, the village was the headquarters for the eponymous gram panchayat, which also governed the village of Jovan.

 Demographics

 At the 2011 census, the village comprised 125 households.
 The population of 632 was split between 302 males and 330 females.